jippi/awesome-nomad/README.md

 ## Utilities

-- [seatgeek/nomad-helper](https://github.com/seatgeek/nomad-helper) - Simple helper binary to allow you to reevaluate all jobs, drain an node (and wait for all allocations to stop), force a garbage collection, export / import job task group counts in YAML format.
+- [seatgeek/nomad-helper](https://github.com/seatgeek/nomad-helper) - Simple helper binary to allow you to reevaluate all jobs, drain a node (and wait for all allocations to stop), force a garbage collection, export / import job task group counts in YAML format.
 - [seatgeek/nomad-firehose](https://github.com/seatgeek/nomad-firehose) - Go binary that "tails" API endpoints and emit messages for each changed resource to RabbitMQ, AWS kinesis or stdout.
 - [seatgeek/nomad-crashloop-detector](https://github.com/seatgeek/nomad-crashloop-detector) - Consuming the RabbitMQ output from seatgeek/nomad-firehose, will detect when allocations restart too fast or too often, outputing the offending allocation to RabbitMQ, AWS Kinesis or stdout.
 - [jrasell/nomad-toast](https://github.com/jrasell/nomad-toast) - A tool for receiving notifications based on HashiCorp Nomad events.